mubaidr/vuejs-extension-pack/README.md

 ## Note

-Please read the [Recommended Settings](#Recommended-Settings) sections for best experience.
+Please read the [Recommended Settings](#Recommended-Settings) section to enable all features.

 ## Extensions Included